Apply for a Saskatchewan Polytechnic Program as an International Student

-Updated: July 30, 2020Find out more about application processing times and how to inquire.
+Updated: October 21, 2021 Next update planned: October 28, 2021Find out more about application processing times and how to inquire.

-Application processing time is typically 15 days but currently is 20 business days.
-This processing time tells you how long it took us to process most complete applications in the past.
+Application processing time is typically 15 days.
+The posted processing time tells you how long it took us to process most complete applications in the recent past.
 Complete applications include the submission of required documents.
 Your application will be delayed if it is not complete.

 Your processing time may vary depending on how many applications we receive and the potential start date of the program applied to.